damo2929/ansible-ipset/README.md

 * `name` - the name of the ipset
 * `type` - the type of the ipset (e.g. `hash:net`)
+* `iptype` - the type of ip address being used inet for ipv4 and inet6 for ipv6
 * `set` - list of addresses to include in the ipset.

 Refer to the [example above](#usage).